SpikeInterface/probeinterface/doc/overview.rst

 on handling probes for modeling purposes, hence missing the wiring concept, and it can only handle a single probe at a time.

-With :code:`probeinterface` the focus is also to combinade several Probes and to handle complex wiring for experimental description.
+With :code:`probeinterface` the focus is also to combine several Probes and to handle complex wiring for experimental description.